1931 Model 'A' Ford 2-Door Sedan Tudor

 The Soviet company, Gorkovsky avtomobilny zavod (GAZ), (Gorky Automotive Plant), which started as a cooperation between Ford and dthe Soviet Union, made a licensed version of the Model A from 1932-36.
 The car later formed the basis for the Ford-A Izhorsky (Armoured Car) (FAI) and Russian Broneavtomobil 20 (BA-20) armored car, which saw significant use as scout vehicles in the early stages of World War II.

-Photo/Assembly Journal
+Video/Photo/Assembly Journal

 Opening